itzg/mc-router/README.md

         If set, an ngrok tunnel will be established.
 It is HIGHLY recommended to pass as an environment variable. (env NGROK_TOKEN)
   -port port
-        The port bound to listen for Minecraft client connections (env PORT) (default 25565) -routes-config string
+        The port bound to listen for Minecraft client connections (env PORT) (default 25565) -receive-proxy-protocol
+        Receive PROXY protocol from backend servers, by default trusts every proxy header that it receives, combine with -trusted-proxies to specify a list of trusted proxies (env RECEIVE_PROXY_PROTOCOL)
+  -routes-config string
         Name or full path to routes config file (env ROUTES_CONFIG) -simplify-srv
-        Simplify fully qualified SRV records for mapping (env SIMPLIFY_SRV) -use-proxy-protocol
+        Simplify fully qualified SRV records for mapping (env SIMPLIFY_SRV) -trusted-proxies value
+        Comma delimited list of CIDR notation IP blocks to trust when receiving PROXY protocol (env TRUSTED_PROXIES) -use-proxy-protocol
         Send PROXY protocol to backend servers (env USE_PROXY_PROTOCOL) -version